Is Copyright Automatic?

 As copyright expires, a work moves into the public domain as follows:

-A work is subject to laws of the country of origin, any international laws, and the Berne Convention.
+A work is subject to the laws of the country of origin, any international laws, and the Berne Convention.
 Availability in the public domain can be limited by international rules.